chinmayHundekari/coursera/deep_learning/structuring_machine_learning_projects/MLStrategy2.md

 * It cannot be used, when the learning does not have anything in common with final solution.

 # Multi task learning
-* Classification with multiple labels instead of 1.
+* Classification with multiple labels instead of 1, using the same neural network.
+* Identifying multiple objects instead of one, might have common problems to be solved, which can be added into a single network.

 # End to End Learning
 * Instead of splitting problem into sequential steps, A single neural network learns all the steps.